MCLegoMan/inventory-update/README.md

 ItemStack amounts are configureable for both normal and mini stacks.
 Although, we don't see why you would raise this above 1.

+**Modpacks/Servers, make sure the config is the same for both the server and client.**
+*This should be fixed in a future update.*

 **Requires:**
 - [Minecraft](https://minecraft.net) 1.19.4
 - [Fabric](https://fabricmc.net)